DotoPototo/argo-example/README.md

 ## User Accounts

-To create an ArgoCD user account, add the new user to the ArgoCD values file `charts/values.yaml` under `argo-cd.server.config` with the `login` parameter;
+To create an ArgoCD user account, add the new user to the ArgoCD values file `charts/values.yaml` under `argo-cd.configs.cm` with the `login` parameter;

 `accounts.ACCOUNT_NAME: login`